 State of Michigan Programs

 It is important for students to research all possible areas for additional resources of financial aid..
-Our State of Michigan Programs section has basic information, links (where available) and telephone numbers for programs for special programs for select populations of students and funding opportunities for students who are willing to complete a service obligation.
+Our State of Michigan Programs section has basic information, links (where available) and telephone numbers for programs for select populations of students and funding opportunities for students who are willing to complete a service obligation.

 Michigan Competitive Scholarship

 The Michigan Competitive Scholarship is one of the State of Michiganís oldest programs supporting students who demonstrate both need and merit.
 This renewable scholarship awards up to $575 based on full-time for the academic year.

 Eligibility is established by taking an eligible national standardized test by December of senior year in high school, achieving a qualifying score and filing the FAFSA at fafsa.gov on or before the priority date.

 To be considered for renewal, students must complete the FAFSA by the priority deadline each year.

 Michigan Tuition Incentive Program (TIP) Watch TIP Video